Landscape-Similarity-Guided Optimization in Divide-and-Conquer QAOA: DO-QAOA Method

 In addition, the optimization cost of this representative training step can be further reduced through informed parameter initialization.
-As detailed in Appendix~\ref{app:initialization}, we employ a physics-informed initialization strategy that significantly accelerates convergence compared to random initialization, thereby shortening the VQE training loop without compromising solution quality.
+As detailed in Appendix~\ref{app:initialization}, we employ an initialization strategy that significantly accelerates convergence compared to random initialization, thereby shortening the training loop without compromising solution quality.